-This chapter provides information to help you diagnose and solve problems you might have with your wireless modem router.
+This chapter provides information to help you diagnose and solve problems you might have with your modem router.
 If you do not find the solution here, check the NETGEAR support site at http://support.netgear.com for product and contact information.

-- Router Not On
+- Troubleshooting with the LEDs

 - No ISP Connection

 - TCP/IP Network Not Responding

 - Cannot Log In

 - Changes Not Saved

 - Firmware Needs to Be Reloaded

 - Incorrect Date or Time